208 Seconds: A Lifetime of Lessons

 Ambassador Sullenberger keeps the tweets of praise rolling in

 Not many speakers generate as much effusive social media feedback from audience members as Ambassador SULLY SULLENBERGER does.
 His powerful lessons on leadership, teamwork, preparedness, and decision-making under tremendous pressure resonate deeply with audiences of all kinds.

 Highlight tweets from recent engagements include:

-One of the most iconic moments in modern history, the story of "The Miracle on the Hudson" and Captain Sullenberger's successful emergency landing of US Airways Flight 1549 inspires people worldwide.
-And thanks to Sullenberger's captivating and powerful message, he is in-demand at events nationwide.
-In just the coming months, he is set to speak at Disney's Data and Analytics Conference, the Purdue University Northwest Sinai Forum, (ISC)2's Security Congress, TripActions' Traverse19, GlueX, and more.
+One of the most iconic moments in modern history, the story of "The Miracle on the Hudson" and Ambassador Sullenberger's successful emergency landing of US Airways Flight 1549, inspires people worldwide.
+And thanks to Sullenberger's captivating and powerful message, he is in-demand for events with groups like Disney's Data and Analytics Conference, the Society for Human Resource Management, AT&T, General Mills, (ISC)2's Security Congress, and many more.

 Upon reentering private life, he has resumed his profession as a keynote speaker to audiences around the world and continues his advocacy for safety in global air travel.